rogerclarkmelbourne/STM32duino-bootloader/README.md

 Note.
 The upload to RAM option has effectively been removed, as it was useless and caused problems.
-The bootloader still has a DFU - AltID for RAM uploads, however this returns an error the host attempts to uplaod to this AltID.
-The AltID was kept, to allow backwards compatibility with anyone still using the old Maple IDE which has a upload to RAM option.
+The bootloader still has a DFU - AltID for RAM uploads, however it returns an error if the host attempts to uplaod to the AltID.
+The AltID was kept to allow backward compatibility with anyone still using the old Maple IDE which has a upload to RAM option.

 The makefile now has multple build targets including "maple-mini" (roughly equivalent to the old mini-boot branch), maple-rev3 etc etc.

-Additionally the bootloader now works with "generic" STM32F103 boards, which do not have the additional USB reset hardware which all Maple, and Maple mini boards have.
+Additionally, the bootloader now works with "generic" STM32F103 boards that do not have the additional USB reset hardware which all Maple and Maple mini boards have.

-On "generic" boards, the USB reset (to force re-enumeration by the host), is triggered by reconfiguring USB line D+ (PA12) into GPIO mode, and driving PA12 low for a short period, before setting the pin back to its USB operational mode.
+On "generic" boards, the USB reset (to force re-enumeration by the host), is triggered by reconfiguring the USB D+ line (PA12) into GPIO mode, and driving PA12 low for a short period, before setting the pin back to its USB operational mode.
-This system to reset the USB was written by @Victor_pv.
+This USB reset method was written by @Victor_pv.
-Note.
-It is not guaranteed to work on all "generic" STM32 boards, and relies on PA12 having a pull-up resistor of around 1.5k - however most "generic" boards seem to have this.
+Note: It is not guaranteed to work on all "generic" STM32 boards, and relies on PA12 having a pull-up resistor of around 1.5k - however most "generic" boards seem to have this.
-Its unclear if this method to reset the USB bus conforms precisely to the USB standard, but it seems to work fine on all PC's and Mac's (and Linux boxes) on which its been tested - and seems usable for hobby / non commericial / non-critical systems.
+Its unclear if this method to reset the USB bus conforms precisely to the USB standard, but it seems to work fine on all PCs, Macs and Linux boxes on which it's been tested - and seems usable for hobby / non commericial / non-critical systems.

-There are multiple build targets for "generic" STM32F103 boards, because each vendor seems to have the "LED" on a different port/pin, and the bootloader flashes the LED to indicate the current operation / state.
+There are multiple build targets for "generic" STM32F103 boards - because each vendor seems to have the "LED" on a different port/pin - and the bootloader flashes the LED to indicate the current operation / state.

-So if your board has an LED on pin PC13 the makefile target is "generic-pc13" .
-At the time of writing the following geneirc targets are available (more may be added without this readme being updated each time, so please check the makefile to see the latest list of build targets)
+So if your board has an LED on pin PC13 the makefile target is "generic-pc13."
+At the time of writing, the following generic targets are available (more may be added without this readme being updated each time, so please check the makefile to see the latest list of build targets)

 generic-pc13
 generic-pg15